 There is a difference between IiAS' stance and current regulations.
 IiAS believes that full-time employment responsibilities are equivalent to a whole-time directorship.
-Therefore, IiAS uses the same regulator yardstick to assess over-boarding for those who are not strictly considered whole-time directors but continue to shoulder similar full-time responsibilities.
+Therefore, IiAS uses the same regulator yardstick to assess over-boarding for those who are not strictly considered whole-time directors.
+To assess whether directors have sufficient time to devote to their board responsibilities, IiAS will assess if these directors are attending board meetings across all their board responsibilities.

-11. Directors holding more than one executive position\
+13. Directors holding more than one executive position